akai-katto/dandere2x/README.md

 # Docker Usage

+The image repo can be found here: https://hub.docker.com/r/akaikatto/dandere2x

 The dandere2x docker is ready to be tested.
 Below are generic instructions on how to use the image, as it's a bit "sharp-around-the-edges".

 ```